jsreport/docs/docs/xlsx.md

 ```html
 {{#xlsxReplace filePath xmlPath}}...{{/xlsxReplace}}
 ```
-Replace the whole xml in `filePath` and `xmlPath` with the xml produced by the block helper
+Replace the whole xml in `filePath` and `xmlPath` with the xml produced by the block helper.

 ### xlsxMerge
 ```html